EricLBuehler/kestrel/docs/BORROWCHECK.md

 }
 ```

-This also works becuase of to the fact that the references to `😀🤠` on line 4 are essentially the same reference - and not separate.
+This also works because of to the fact that the references to `😀🤠` on line 4 are essentially the same reference - and not separate.
 If they were separate this would cause a compilation error.
 ```
 fn main() {
     let 😀🤠 = 1+2